 - Umina – Sand Cruiser & Hippocampe (suitable for young people); and

-Contact the local surf club to book a beach wheelchair.
-For contact details of individual surf clubs, call Surf Life Saving Central Coast on 4353 0299 or Central Coast Council (Monday to Friday) on 1300 463 954.
+Use the beach wheelchair booking form or for contact details of individual surf clubs, call Surf Life Saving Central Coast on 4353 0299 or Central Coast Council (Monday to Friday) on 1300 463 954

 Each year, from October to April, council monitors and reports on the water quality of 21 local swimming areas.

 This includes ten ocean beaches, six lagoon sites and five tidal baths and rock pools.